Constructive Conflict Initiative

 Many people are already working on this, of course, and we hope to hear from them and learn about their efforts.
 But given the enormously complex and difficult nature of these challenges, and the fact that they pervade all societies, it's clear to us that we need an initiative which is comparable in scope to the climate-change movement.
 Such a large and multifaceted effort will have to include basic and applied research, education and training, policy analysis, moral leadership, grassroots political action, and, of course, adequate funding.

-As a step toward pursuing this critically important goal, the full Constructive Conflict Statement proposes bringing together a broadly-based group of practitioners, educators, and scholars from the full range of conflict-related disciplines to develop a plan for advancing two objectives:
+As a step toward pursuing this critically important goal, the Constructive Conflict Initiative proposes bringing together a broadly-based group of practitioners, educators, and scholars from the full range of conflict-related disciplines to develop a plan for advancing two objectives:

 - The Promotion of Public Awareness of the Critical Nature of the Intractable Conflict Threat — We need to foster a much more widespread understanding of how society's destructive approach to conflict is taking us ever closer to some combination of three dystopian futures:

 - Anocracy – with the near total inability of societies to find and implement wise and equitable solutions to common problems,

 - Autocracy – with the "divide and conquer" domination of societies by authoritarians and plutocrats; and

 - War – the escalation of polarized conflict to the point of large-scale destruction and violence.